SoftwareAG/c8y-docs/content/predictive-analytics/activity-recognition-bundle/activity-recognition-using-demo-device.md

 A fully functional demo can be prepared with the help of a demo device.
 For this, use the artefacts provided as part of the *ActivityRecognitionDemo.zip* file.

-#### Register a demo device in Cumulocity
+#### Register a demo device in Cumulocity IoT

 Instead of registering a real phone for active recognition use case, a demo device can be registered.
 This device can be used as a replica of an actual mobile phone.

-We have added a script *DemoDeviceCreator.sh* which registers a demo device in Cumulocity.
+We have added a script *DemoDeviceCreator.sh* which registers a demo device in Cumulocity IoT.
 Run the script using the following command:

 	sh DemoDeviceCreator.sh

-Use this script to add a device named "DemoDevice" to Cumulocity.
+Use this script to add a device named "DemoDevice" to Cumulocity IoT.

 	DemoDeviceCreator.sh
 	c_url=$(awk -F "=" '/c_url/ {print $2}' ./CONFIG.INI)